amzn/style-dictionary/docs/README.md

 ## Examples
 [See examples of Style Dictionary here](examples.md)

-## The basics
+## The Basics
 __A style dictionary consists of:__
-1. [Style properties](properties.md), which are organized in JSON files
+1. [Style properties](properties.md), organized in JSON files
-1. Static assets, which are delivered across platforms
+1. Static assets (e.g. fonts, icons, images, sounds, etc.), organized into folders
-1. [Configuration](config.md), which defines the transformation of the properties and assets into deliverables
+1. [Configuration](config.md), defining the transformation of the properties and assets for each output platform

 __What a style dictionary does:__
-1. Allows style properties and assets to be consumed in any platform or language for rendering styles
+1. Transforms style properties and assets into platform specific deliverables
-1. Allows the creation of digital media for use by humans (e.g. documentation, design libraries, etc)
+1. Creates human readable artifacts (e.g. documentation, design libraries, etc)

 __Things you can build with a style dictionary:__
 1. Styling files for any platform
 1. Images and graphics
 1. Sketch files
-1. Documentation site
+1. Documentation website
 1. _Literally anything you want styles or style data in_

-The value of using Style Dictionary to build all of these is that they are all consistent and up to date.
+**The value of using Style Dictionary to build all of these is that they are all consistent and up to date.**

 The Style Dictionary framework is fully extensible and modular so you can create any type of file from a style dictionary.
-If there is a new language, platform, or file type you need, you can extend the style dictionary framework to create the necessary files.
+If there is a new language, platform, or file type you need, you can easily [extend](extending.md) the style dictionary framework to create the necessary files.

 ## Contributing